Main page content begins here

 Consumption of food and drink is allowed on ETS buses and LRT provided that food and beverages are in containers designed for travel and under the control of the customer.
 Passengers are permitted to board with such products where there is little probability of a spill; however, passengers may be asked to dispose of the product before boarding if the Operator perceives a safety or cleanliness issue.

 Passengers are permitted to travel on buses and LRT with a pet provided the pet is properly confined in an appropriate container (for example, a cage) and remains confined for the duration of the trip.
 Use care and courtesy to avoid inconveniencing or injuring other passengers.
 No fare is required for the animal.

 Dogs trained to aid or to guide the visually impaired, hearing impaired, or persons with other disabilities are permitted on buses, provided their animal has been trained by an ADI-accredited organization.
 No fare is required for the animal.
 Service animals must be kept out of the aisles and must be under control and with their owner at all times.

 Passengers who require oxygen life support systems and apparatus are permitted to travel on ETS.
 However, propane tanks and other flammable/explosive materials are not permitted to travel on ETS.

-Bicycles and folding bicycles are not permitted aboard ETS buses, however, all routes are equipped with bike-racks (except community buses) to accommodate passengers using bikes for part of their commute.
-Bicycles and folding bicycles are permitted on the LRT during non-peak hours provided they comply with conditions outlined in Municipal Bylaw 8353.
+Bicycles and folding bicycles are not allowed inside ETS buses for safety reasons, however, all ETS buses are equipped with bike racks on the front of the bus (except On Demand Transit buses) to accommodate passengers using bikes for part of their commute.
+Two adult-sized bicycles can fit on a bike rack at one time.
+Starting August 30, 2021, bicycles and folding bicycles will be allowed on the LRT at all times of the day provided they comply with conditions outlined in Municipal Bylaw 8353.